Rosie Ratcliff and a community of friends will be taking part in the Port Augusta Relay For Life this October in memory of a friend taken too soon.

 “I love being a part of the Relay community,” said Rosie.

 “Every single person is there for the same reason – either they have lost someone to cancer or are supporting someone through a diagnosis and treatment.
 To see so many people get together to achieve a common goal is really special.”

-For more information on the Port Augusta Relay For Life or to register visit the Cancer Council SA website here.
+For more information on Relay For Life or to register for your next event visit the Cancer Council SA website here.